Blackjack Hands

 1The Importance of Pairs in Blackjack

-Another interesting type of hands in blackjack is the pair, i.e. two cards of the same numerical value.
-The important aspect of the pairs in this game is that they can be “split”.
-If players get 9-9 at the beginning, for example, this would be considered a hard 18 and they can choose to either Stand, Hit, or divide the total into two separate hands of one card each.
+Another interesting type of hand in blackjack is the pair – that is, two cards with the same numerical value.
+The key aspect of pairs in this game is that they can be “split”.
+If players receive 9-9 at the beginning, for example, this is considered a hard 18, and they can choose to Stand, Hit, or divide the total into two separate hands of one card each.
 After the pair is split, the dealer deals another card to each of the new hands, which are then played independently.
-Of course, the second bet equal to the original stake must be made, too.
+Of course, a second bet equal to the original stake must also be placed.

 2Splitting

-The rules about splitting pairs may differ, depending on the specific variation of blackjack we choose to play.
-Some games allow pairs to be split only once even if the player gets a second pair of cards.
-In other variations, players can Split up to three times per round.
-A rare variation of the rule permits an unlimited number of splits per round.
-Splitting unlike 10-value cards is not allowed in some games – you cannot Split a Jack and Queen, for instance.
+The rules for splitting pairs may vary, depending on the specific blackjack variation you are playing.
+Some games allow pairs to be split only once, even if the player receives another pair of cards.
+In other versions, players can split up to three times per round, while a rare variation permits an unlimited number of splits per round.
+In some games, splitting unlike 10-value cards is prohibited – you cannot split a Jack and a Queen, for instance.

-It is important to remember that typically, Aces can be split just once and that in most variations, players are not allowed to Hit on split Aces.
-Instead, they are required to Stand on whatever totals they get.
-Moreover, when players get an Ace and a 10-value card, this would be considered a regular total of 21 rather than blackjack.
+It is also important to remember that, typically, Aces can be split only once, and in most variations players are not allowed to Hit on split Aces.
+Instead, they must Stand on whatever totals they receive.
+Moreover, when players receive an Ace and a 10-value card, this is treated as a regular total of 21 rather than blackjack.

 The Best and The Worst Hands in Blackjack